Dinusha-Ekanayake/River_WaterLevel_Analysis_and_Forecast/README.md

 ---

-## Key Findings
+## Key Findings & Insights

-- The **current water level explains 98% of the variance** in the level 12 hours ahead (correlation ≈ 0.99).
+- **High Predictiveness**: The **current water level alone explains 98.3% of the variance** in the level 12 hours ahead (correlation ≈ 0.99).
 This reflects the physical persistence of river flow over short time horizons.
-- **24-hour rainfall is not a statistically significant predictor** (p = 0.187) once the current level is included.
-Its effect is already embedded in the current water level.
+- **Rainfall Insignificance**: **24-hour rainfall is not a statistically significant predictor** (p = 0.187) once the current water level is included.
+Its effect is likely already embedded in the current water level.
-- **VIF ≈ 1.13** confirms no multicollinearity between the two predictors.
+- **No Multicollinearity**: **VIF ≈ 1.13** confirms there is no concerning multicollinearity between the predictors.

-- The residuals exhibit **mild heteroscedasticity** and **non-normality**, consistent with the right-skewed nature of hydrological data.
-These are acknowledged limitations.
+## Practical Usefulness

+In the context of flood early warning and river management, this model provides:
+- **Early Warning Lead Time**: A reliable 12-hour forecast gives authorities sufficient time to issue warnings and evacuate low-lying areas.
+- **Simplicity & Robustness**: The model relies on a single telemetered input (current water level), reducing dependency on potentially uncertain rainfall forecasts.
+- **Interpretability**: The physical interpretation is clear—the river level 12 hours later is roughly 0.94 times the current level minus a small constant.

+## Strengths and Limitations

+### Strengths
+- **Low Input Data Requirement**: Only the current water level is required at forecast time.
+- **Avoids Overfitting**: A single-predictor linear model has no tuning parameters, significantly reducing the risk of overfitting (high variance) compared to complex machine learning models on a small dataset.

+### Limitations
+- **Heteroscedasticity**: Residual spread increases at higher water levels; the model is slightly less precise for large river stations.
+- **Small Cross-Sectional Sample**: With only 70 training observations, the model relies on a cross-sectional snapshot rather than capturing true temporal dynamics (e.g., seasonality or long-term trends).
+- **Linear Assumption**: Assumes a linear relationship.
+During extreme flood events (bank overflow, backwater effects), river dynamics become non-linear.

 ---